Tuna vs. Salmon — Health Impact and Nutrition Comparison

-Tuna is the winner in the category of minerals, containing higher levels of magnesium, phosphorus, iron, selenium, choline, and manganese.
+Tuna is the winner in the category of minerals, containing higher levels of magnesium, phosphorus, iron, copper, and zinc.
+Tuna is also a little lower in sodium.

 As salmon and tuna contain no carbohydrates, the glycemic index is considered to be 0.
 You can find more information about the glycemic index of foods containing no carbohydrates on our website.

 Fresh tuna is a little more acidic when compared to fresh salmon.
 The pH value of fresh tuna falls in the range of 5.2 to 6.1, while the pH of fresh salmon falls between 6.1 to 6.3 (4).
 Both fresh tuna and fresh salmon are slightly acidic.
 The pH of the fish increases, becoming more alkaline as it starts to spoil.

 We can also measure acidity by looking at the potential renal acid load or the PRAL value of the given food.
 This value demonstrates how much acid or base the food produces inside the organism.